Year 1800-1849

 The parallel roads of the valley Glen Roy in the western highlands of Scotland have fascinated local people and travellers for many hundreds of years.
 It was once thought they were constructed by Fingal the Giant as hunting roads, or that they were the work of fairies.

 In the 19th century, the Parallel Roads attracted the attention of many early geologists, including the Reverend William Buckland, James Geikie, Charles Lyell and Joseph Prestwich.
-This interest ensured that the Parallel Roads featured prominently in the rapid development of geological science and understanding of landforms.
+This ensured that the Parallel Roads featured prominently in the rapid development of geological science and understanding of landforms.

 Charles Darwin back from his famous Beagle expedition (Darwin 1839b) had great geological interest and therefore visited Glen Roy in June 1838.
 Next year he published his findings in the Philosophical Transactions of the Royal Society (Darwin 1839a), a publication which later was known as Darwin's "Gigantic Blunder" and which was bitterly regretted by himself.